Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Methods

 \subsection{Dual-domain Multi-path Self-supervised Diffusion Model}

+We denote $x \in \mathbb{C}^N$ as the MRI image data reconstructed from the acquired k-space data $y \in \mathbb{C}^N$, where x is a vector with the size $N=N_xN_y$, and $N_x$ and $N_y$ are height and width of the image.
 In DMSM, we consider the scenario where a conditional diffusion model needs to be trained for accelerated MRI reconstruction.
 Instead of fully supervised training, DMSM uses a customized dual-domain self-supervised learning strategy only requires under-sampled data.
 Once trained, the diffusion model can be used for multi-path inference for reconstruction prediction and uncertain estimation.
 In the following, we discuss the details of our training and inference designs in DMSM.